UniversalDependencies/UD_Xavante-XDT/README.md

 # Introduction

 UD_Xavante-XDT is a collection of annotated sentences in [Xavante](https://glottolog.org/resource/languoid/id/xava1240).
-Sentence annotation and documentation by Ivan Roksandic and [Fabrício Ferraz Gerardi](http://languagestructure.github.io/).
+Sentence annotation and documentation by [Fabrício Ferraz Gerardi](http://languagestructure.github.io/) and Uliana Vedenina, Ivan Roksandic.
 The sources of the sentences include grammatical decriptions, articles on the language and field work by the authors.

 # Acknowledgments